Talyrius/Diplomancer/README.txt

 	Submit a feature request ticket system on either download page.

 General questions or comments:
-	Post a comment on either download page.
+	Post a comment on the WoWInterface download page.

-If you need to contact me privately for a reason other than those listed above, you can send me a private message on either download site, or email me at <addons@phanx.net>.
+If you need to contact me privately for a reason other than those listed above, you can send me a private message on either download page, or email me at <addons@phanx.net>.